Recombivax HB Side Effects

 Note: This page contains side effects data for the generic drug hepatitis b pediatric vaccine.
 It is possible that some of the dosage forms included below may not apply to the brand name Recombivax HB.

-Common side effects of Recombivax HB include: fatigue, pain at injection site, and tenderness at injection site.
-Other side effects include: fever, dizziness, headache, vertigo, pruritus, erythema, ecchymoses, inflammation at injection site, swelling at injection site, and induration at injection site.
+Common side effects of Recombivax HB include: fatigue, tenderness at injection site, and pain at injection site.
+Other side effects include: pruritus, fever, dizziness, headache, vertigo, swelling at injection site, induration at injection site, erythema, ecchymoses, and inflammation at injection site.
 See below for a comprehensive list of adverse effects.

 For the Consumer